-• the person is a councillor, officer or employee or member of the first nation or is a partner, employer, employee or member of the immediate family of a councillor, officer or employee or member of the first nation,
+- the person is a councillor, officer or employee or member of the First Nation or is a partner, employer, employee or member of the immediate family of a councillor, officer or employee or member of the First Nation, - the person is a director, officer or employee of a related body of the First Nation or is a partner, employer, employee or member of the immediate family of a director, officer or employee of a related body of the First Nation, - the person, a member of the person's immediate family, a partner of the person or a member of the immediate family of a partner of the person, beneficially owns or controls, directly or indirectly, any material interest in a security issued by the First Nation,

-- the person is a director, officer or employee of a related body of the first nation or is a partner, employer, employee or member of the immediate family of a director, officer or employee of a related body of the first nation, - the person, a member of the person's immediate family, a partner of the person or a member of the immediate family of a partner of the person, beneficially owns or controls, directly or indirectly, any material interest in a security issued by the first nation, - the person is appointed a trustee of the estate of a related body of the first nation under the Bankruptcy and Insolvency Act or is a partner, employer, employee or member of the immediate family of that trustee.
+• the person is appointed a trustee of the estate of a related body of the First Nation under the Bankruptcy and Insolvency Act or is a partner, employer, employee or member of the immediate family of that trustee.

-Second, the auditor must be a public accounting firm or a public accountant and must be
+The second eligibility criterion is the auditor must be a public accounting firm or a public accountant and must be

-- in good standing with the Chartered Professional Accountants of Canada, the Canadian Institute of Chartered Accountants, the Certified General Accountants of Canada or the Society of Management Accountants of Canada and their respective counterparts in the province or territory in which the public accounting firm or public accountant is practicing, and - licensed or otherwise authorized to practice public accounting in the province or territory in which the majority of the reserve lands of the first nation are located.
+- in good standing with the Chartered Professional Accountants of Canada and its respective counterparts in the province or territory in which the public accounting firm or public accountant is practicing, and - licensed or otherwise authorized to practice public accounting in the province or territory in which the majority of the reserve lands of the First Nation are located.

-Subsection (4): imposes an obligation on the auditor to advise the first nation in writing, as soon as practicable, after the auditor becomes aware of any circumstances that have led to the auditor no longer being independent.
+Subsection (4): imposes an obligation on the auditor to advise the First Nation in writing, as soon as practicable, after the auditor becomes aware of any circumstances that have led to the auditor no longer being independent.
 The auditor must also advise that the auditor has eliminated the circumstances that resulted in a loss of independence or that the auditor is resigning (if removing the circumstances is not possible or acceptable to the auditor).
+Again this is a recommended provision of the Sample Law to help the First Nation manage the process and costs associated with its annual audits.

-Section 77 (Auditor's authority): sets out the authority the auditor has as required in Law Standard 19.2.5 to access all information the auditor requires to conduct the audit of the annual financial statements and permits the auditor to attend and speak at certain meetings of the finance and audit committee, the council and the first nation membership.
+Section 79 (Auditor's Authority): sets out the authority the auditor has as required in Law Standard 21.4.5 to access all information the auditor requires to conduct the audit of the annual financial statements and permits the auditor to attend and speak at certain meetings of the finance and audit committee, the council and the First Nation membership.

 Subsection (1): requires the auditor to be given the authority necessary to conduct the audit and includes several specific authorities which must be included in a FAL.
-This subsection requires the auditor to be given access to all records of the first nation in order to look at or inspect them and if the auditor requests, to be given copies of those records.
-Note that "first nation's records" is a broadly defined term in section 2 of the Sample Law.
-It is not restricted to the first nation's financial records.
+This subsection requires the auditor to be given access to all records of the First Nation in order to look at or inspect them and if the auditor requests, to be given copies of those records.
+Note that "First Nation's records" is a broadly defined term in section 2 of the Sample Law.
+It is not restricted to the First Nation's financial records.

-The auditor must also be given access to all councillors, officers, employees, contractors and agents of the first nation to ask any questions or to request any information.
+The auditor must also be given access to all councillors, officers, employees, contractors and agents of the First Nation to ask any questions or to request any information.
 Subsection (2) sets out the obligation for these people to cooperate with the auditor.